PascalSchroederDE/devops_for_ai_bt/content/3chapter.md

 # Method - State of the Art {#sec:method}

-In chapter \ref{sec:devopsai} DevOps practices have been adopted to the new world of AI development.
+In chapter \ref{sec:devopsai} DevOps practices have been adapted to the new world of AI development.
 One essential technology to meet those requirements is a delivery pipeline, which accompanies the entire development and deployment process.
 In this chapter, first, criteria will be defined to measure the success of a pipeline.
-Then some exemplary frameworks to create such a pipeline and other basic frameworks necessary for the development process will be introduced before it will be explained how to prepare the necessary environment for such frameworks and how to use them.
+Then some exemplary frameworks for that purpose and other basic frameworks necessary for the development process will be introduced.
+Also, it will be explained how to prepare the necessary environment for such frameworks and how to use them.
 Last, an exemplary problem will be described, whose solution will be presented in chapter \ref{sec:result}.

 ## Catalogue of criteria {#sec:catalogue}

-For defining the criteria to measure the success of a delivery pipeline framework for AI development, this chapter will be oriented on the adopted and extended practices described in chapter \ref{sec:devopsai}.
+For defining the criteria to measure the success of a delivery pipeline framework for AI development, this chapter will be oriented on the adapted and extended practices described in chapter \ref{sec:devopsai}.

 First, it is important to mention that people who are dealing with these enormous amounts of data are usually other people with different skills than those who are usually dealing with IT operations.
 The core responsibilities of data scientists are not focused on the delivery and operation of Software.
 This is why a framework for building such a pipeline should be easy to use and standardized as far as possible.
-The Data Scientists should have an easy time to set up the development environment, get familiar to the framework, and learn about the companies culture and working methods.
 This is why the first criteria to evaluate the different approaches is *simplicity*.

 Besides an easy way to use such a delivery pipeline tool, it is also necessary that it is adaptable to other frameworks and technologies.
 This should be one of the main objectives, because technologies are changing quickly, especially in the field of AI.
 What is the most common tool nowadays can be completely outdated in a few weeks when an innovation breaks through, because all this is still a new field of research.
 This is why tools for handling these technologies should be as *adaptable as possible* so that only small adjustments are necessary to change the basic framework or similar.